 According to the Patient Survey, a sampling survey on hospitals and clinics every three years, there were estimated to be approximately three million people under medical treatment with diagnoses of psychiatric diseases including 350,000 inpatients.
 Although many of the psychiatric patients are mild cases and will recover eventually, a considerable number of them are in chronic conditions to qualify as disability.
 Patients with longer than six months of psychiatric disorders may be eligible for the Mental Health & Welfare Act.
 The certificate (notebook) has three classes (mild, moderate and severe) and entitle the holders for benefits such as reduced copayment for ambulatory psychiatric care, deductibles of income tax and discounts of public utilities.
-A total of 404,883 people (3.2 per thousand population) are issued the certificates (mild 82,971, moderate

-248,102 and severe 73,810).
+A total of 404,883 people (3.2 per thousand population) are issued the certificates (mild 82,971, moderate 248,102 and severe 73,810).

 Japan has notoriously many psychiatric hospital beds per population as shown in the graph of OECD Health Data.
-60% Approximately of the 350,000 inpatients are schizophrenia.
-The governmental committee estimated that at least 70,000 out of 350,000 inpatients can be discharged if conditions are met and advocated that these patients should be discharged within ten in September 2004. vears Unfortunately, the proposal did not realize yet.
+Approximately 60% of the 350,000 inpatients are schizophrenia.
+The governmental committee estimated that at least 70,000 out of 350,000 inpatients can be discharged if conditions are met and advocated that these patients should be discharged within ten years in September 2004.
+Unfortunately, the proposal did not realize yet.

-(4) Financial support for the
+(4) Financial support for the disabled

-disabled

 For children and minors (<20 yo) with any disability, the Special Disability Subsidy is paid to their parents or custodians.
-The monthly amount is 50,750 yen (\$500) for severe disability and 33,800 yen (\$338) for moderate disability one million yen (\$10,000) for severe disability and 800,000 yen (\$8,000) for moderate disability.
+The monthly amount is 50,400 yen (\$504) for severe disability and 33,570 yen (\$336) for moderate disability.
+Adults (>=20) with disability are supported by disability benefit of National Pension (plus Employees' Pension for salaried workers).
+The annual amount of NP benefit is approximately one million yen (\$10,000) for severe disability and 800,000 yen (\$8,000) for moderate disability.

 The number of physical disability has consistently increasing reflecting the population ageing.
 The number of internal organ impairment includes renal failure patients on dialysis and accounts for most of the recent increase of the number of people with disability.